Lawren Harris: Personal life

 On January 20, 1910, Harris married Beatrice (Trixie) Phillips.
 The couple had three children: Lawren P. Harris, Margaret Anne Harris, and Howard K. Harris, all born in the first decade of their marriage.
 Harris later fell in love with Bess, the wife of his school-time friend, F.B.
 Housser, but divorce was seen at the time as causing an outrage, particularly for a man as socially prominent as Harris.

-Harris eventually left his wife of 24 years, Trixie, and his three children, and married Bess Housser in 1934.
+Harris eventually left his wife of 24 years, Trixie, and married Bess Housser in 1934.
 He was threatened with charges of bigamy by Trixie’s family because of his actions.
 Later that year he and Bess left their home and moved to the United States.
 In 1940 they moved to Vancouver, British Columbia.
 Bess died in 1969.
-Lawren Stewart Harris died in Vancouver in 1970.
+Harris died in Vancouver in 1970.
 His ashes and those of Bess are buried on the grounds of the McMichael Canadian Art Collection, Kleinburg.

 Legacy

-In Toronto, a park in Rosedale at 145 Rosedale valley Road was named for him.
+In Toronto, a park in Rosedale at 145 Rosedale Valley Road was named for him.
 A solo exhibition of Lawren Harris was shown in the United States at the Americas Society Art Gallery in New York.
 In 2015, a travelling exhibition of Harris’ work, The Idea of North: The Paintings of Lawren Harris, curated by Steve Martin, opened at the Hammer Museum in Los Angeles, California.
 In 2016, a film about Harris's life, Where the Universe Sings, was produced by TV Ontario.
 It was created by filmmaker Peter Raymont and directed by Nancy Lang.
 In 2017, guest curators Roald Nasgaard and Gwendolyn Owens, organized an exhibition titled Higher States: Lawren S. Harris and his North American Contemporaries, comprising some seventy paintings at the McMichael Canadian Art Collection.
 It featured works by Canadian and American contemporaries of Harris' such as Bertram Brooker, Emily Carr, Lionel LeMoine FitzGerald, Arthur Dove, Georgia O'Keeffe, Raymond Jonson, Emil Bisttram and Marsden Hartley.